szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

    * Resize all spatial dimensions to match (default using fasterrcnn_reshape_transform is pool layer dimensions)
    * Conduct PCA as EigenCAM would on all channels in this layer

 * The model itself (FasterRCNN + FPNs) is designed to create FPNs for the purpose of object detection.
-However, this should not matter much, as we are simply using the backbone and not propogating the model forward past FPNs.
+However, this should not matter much, as I am simply using the backbone and not propogating the model forward past FPNs
+* Ground truth saliency maps apply a gaussian blur of σ~19.
+I do the same to initial EigenCAM output, and in the notebook, it will be referred to as "smoothed CAM"
+* Standard correlation metric (used in papers/benchmarks) inflate correlation because 0's are being processed as not null values, but 0's itself.
+This renders intersection masking that standard libraries have useless.
+Instead, I apply a cc_mask, which is correlation based on union mask, but 0's are counted as nulls instead of 0.

 ## Results
 For a more detailed look at the results, click below to navigate to it: